ToolJet/ToolJet/docs/docs/tooljet-concepts/working-with-queries.md

 ---

 Queries allow us to fetch or manipulate data present in the data sources.
 Queries are created on application level.
-When we setup a data source in ToolJet, it is available throughout the workspace.
+When we set up a data source in ToolJet, it is available throughout the workspace.
 But a query is only available in the application in which it is created.

 We can find the **Query Panel** at the bottom in the App-Builder.
 The Query Panel is divided into two parts - **Query Manager** and **Query Editor**.
 The Query Manager displays a list of queries that have been created within the current application.
-On the other hand, the Query Editor allows you to construct queries either through low-code methods or by writing them out manually.
+On the other hand, the Query Editor allows us to construct queries either through low-code methods or by writing them out manually.

 <div style={{textAlign: 'center'}}>
     <img style={{padding: '10px'}} className="screenshot-full" src="/img/tooljet-concepts/working-with-queries/query-panel.png" alt="Visibility Condition Demo" />